Indebted: Development

 On January 23, 2019, it was announced that NBC had given the production, then titled Uninsured, received a pilot order commitment.
 The pilot was written by Dan Levy who was also set to executive produce alongside Doug Robinson, Alison Greenspan and Andy Ackerman.
 Production companies involved with the pilot include Doug Robinson Productions and Sony Pictures Television.
 On May 11, 2019, it was announced that NBC had given the green-lighting production, now titled changed to Indebted, a series order.
 A few days later, it was announced that the series would premiere as a mid-season replacement in the mid-season of 2020.
 The series premiered on February 6, 2020.
 On June 15, 2020, NBC canceled the series after one season.

 Casting

 In February 2019, it was announced that Adam Pally and Abby Elliott had been cast in the pilot's leading roles.
 Although the pilot was ordered, in March 2019 it was reported that Fran Drescher and Steven Weber had joined the cast.

+Filming

+Indebted was filmed at Sony Pictures Studios in Culver City, California, but it is set in Stamford, Connecticut.